 Most American college students use credit cards.
 However, many young people don’t always handle them properly, and often face late fees, increased rates, and high balances.
 Many of the problems are due to a lack of knowledge, or simply not handling cards responsibly.
 Although many of these problems are the result of bad habits of young adults, consumer groups believe many of these issues are the result of practices of credit card companies.
 To help address this issue, Congress passed new laws to restrict the ways card companies handle credit card arrangements with consumers.

-Effective February 2010, credit card companies will be required to follow the guidelines established by the Credit Card Act of 2009
+Credit card companies will be required to follow the guidelines:

 The changes generally require credit card companies: